adomas-vensas/BWT/README.md

 1. Install [Docker](https://www.docker.com/)
 2. After installation, make sure that Docker is running.
 3. Clone [this](https://github.com/adomas-vensas/BWT) repository.
-4. In the same folder, where this repository resides, copy the backend code from [this](https://github.com/adomas-vensas/BWT_BACKEND) repository.
+4. In the same folder, where this repository resides, clone [this](https://github.com/adomas-vensas/BWT_BACKEND) repository.
    The folder structure should be like this:
    ```
     someFolder/